GenericMappingTools/gmt/doc/rst/source/supplements/potential/earthtide.rst

     Write one or more tide component directly to grids; no table data are written to standard output.
     If more than one component are specified via **-C** then *grdfile* must contain the format flag %s so that we can embed the component code in the file names (*n* for north; *e* for east and *v* for vertical).
-    If only one component is selected with **-C** than no code is appended to grid name (an no need to set the format flag %s).
+    If only one component is selected with **-C** then no code is appended to grid name (and no need to set the format flag %s).
 The grid(s) are computed at the time set by **-T**, if that option is used, or at the *now* time calculated in UTC from the computer clock.